-The kuna is the legal tender in the Republic of Croatia.
-As regards the payment system of the Republic of Croatia, all domestic and cross-border cashless payment transactions of natural and legal persons are conducted through the banks.
-Interbank cashless payment transactions are conducted through the CNB.
-The CNB can influence through the banks the amount of currency in circulation and it is the institution responsible for the regulation and supervision of the domestic payment system.
+The legal tender in the Republic of Croatia is the kuna.
+As regards the payment system of the Republic of Croatia, all domestic and cross-border cashless payment transactions of natural and legal persons are conducted through payment service providers, most commonly the banks while interbank cashless payment transactions are conducted through four payment systems: Croatian Large Value Payment System (CLVPS), National Clearing System (NCS) , EuroNCS and TARGET2.
+The operation of the payment system in the Republic of Croatia is regulated by a number of acts, most notably the Payment System Act and the Electronic Money Act.
+The Croatian National Bank is responsible for regulating the amount of currency in circulation through the banks and for smooth operation of the payment system.

-On the money market, the banks collect liquidity surpluses (up to a year) and lend them to natural and legal persons.
-The banks engage in interbank liquidity lending on the so-called interbank market and on the money market they trade with other non-bank legal persons.
-They can do that either directly or through the Zagreb Money and Short Term Securities Market d.d. (also known as the Zagreb Money Market, ZMM).
+The banks collect liquidity surpluses of maturities up to one year on the money market and lend them to natural and legal persons and other institutional sectors.
+The banks engage in interbank liquidity lending on the so-called interbank market.
+They can do it either directly or through the Zagreb Money and Short Term Securities Market d.d. (also known as the Zagreb Money Market, ZMM).

-Banks meet domestic demand for foreign currency as well as foreign demand for kuna on the foreign exchange market.
-Authorised exchange offices, whose business is regulated by the Croatian National Bank and supervised by the Foreign Exchange Inspectorate of the Ministry of Finance, are also active participants in this market.
-Authorised exchange offices are used for the trade in foreign cash and checks of natural persons, while banks, in addition to this function, also execute all other types of trade in foreign currency with natural and legal persons.
-Banks (and the government) sometimes trade in foreign currency with the CNB, either directly or through the so called foreign exchange auctions, used by the CNB to regulate the price of the domestic currency on the foreign exchange market.
+Banks meet domestic demand for foreign currency and foreign demand for the domestic currency on the foreign exchange market.
+Authorised exchange offices, whose operation is regulated by the Croatian National Bank and supervised by the Foreign Exchange Inspectorate of the Ministry of Finance, are also active participants in this market.
+Authorised exchange offices may only trade in foreign cash and checks and only with natural persons, while banks may also trade in foreign currency (foreign currency demand deposits) and with legal persons.
+The banks, the government and international institutions may trade in foreign currency with the CNB, directly or through the so-called foreign exchange auctions, used by the CNB to regulate the exchange rate of the Croatian kuna.